kgroveshok/z80-homebrew/DEV-DIARY.md

 * Compiler:
+*    For the TOKEN flag on the CWHEAD macro, only allow use of direct code if the flag allows it.
+This will prevent some tokens from being issued
+*      direct such as THEN which is a search of the string.
+Maybe other tokens will need this.
 *    For : def: tokenise string
 *               Locate tok and obtain pointer to start of exec code
 *                 Save jp code flag